Skip to Content (Press Enter) Skip to Footer (Press Enter)

 • White

-Using red in your interior color palette creates a sense of excitement in your home.
+Using red in interior color palettes creates a sense of excitement in your home!
 Deep reds represent leadership and power and make great bold accent colors for a statement-making, modern interior.
-Shades like crimson, scarlet, and berry are used in a lot of food establishments since some evidence suggest it increases heart rate and encourage hunger.
-Lighter shades of red like blush flaunt a sense of romance and playfulness, which pairs nicely with browns, blues, and whites for a more bohemian look.
+Shades like crimson, scarlet, and berry are used in food establishments as evidence suggests it increases heart rate and encourages hunger.
+Lighter shades of red, like blush, flaunt a sense of romance and playfulness, which pairs nicely with browns, blues, and whites for a more Bohemian look.

 Blue